Who doesn’t love a little something sweet when exploring a city?

-Personal Favourites: Nutella Eclair.
+The Nutella Eclair is delish.
 Because Nutella.
 See photo below for the 4th pastry from the left.
 You’ll want one too at only $2.50!

-Honorable Mention: Hazelnut & Coffee Torte.
+Honorable Mention is the Hazelnut & Coffee Torte.
 If you love nuts and anything espresso…this is one dessert you want to try if you’re there.

 Brunetti is open 7 days and located at 380 Lygon Street, Carlton.